 Cascade Creek Trail/Mountain Lake Loop, May 22, 2021.

-The Mountain Lake Loop circles its namesake lake, occasionally offering glimpses of Mount Constitution rising beyond its northern shore.
+Beyond the dam, the Mountain Lake Loop circles its namesake lake, occasionally offering glimpses of Mount Constitution rising beyond its northern shore.
 Mountain Lake Loop, May 22, 2021.

 In contrast with the vast expanse of Mountain Lake, the Twin Lakes are tucked away in a more intimate setting.
 Here, Big Twin Lake, the larger of the two, reflects its tranquil surroundings.
 Boot paths circling both offer opportunity for further exploration.
 Twin Lakes Trail, September 24, 2017.